"The Onion" Contributors

 Is there something unique about the Canadian sense of humor or writing for a Canadian audience?
 Do you have to tailor your writing differently for The Smew vs. The Onion vs. McSweeney's?

-Asked by superfan99 over 12 years ago
+Asked by superfan99 almost 13 years ago

 Jilly: Honestly, I don't think there's a huge difference in the Canadian sense of humour versus the American, barring certain cultural differences that influence what sorts of things you "go after" with your jokes.
 Writing for The Smew and The Onion, it's really important to maintain the "news" feel in a piece, even if your jokes are off-the-wall.
 With McSweeney's, you have a ton more freedom with form (which can be very difficult).
 I'd say the audience for all three outlets is a generally intelligent, youngish, informed crowd, so you try to aim your jokes with that group in mind.